fabie37/ChainedHashTable/README.md

 Look at the header file for more information on how each method works.

-If you want to make a hashmap from say ints to a char[] is strings, then just add the an extra member to the node structure and revise the search method to return the desired mapping.
+If you want to make a hashmap from say an interger to a string, then just add the an extra member to the node structure and revise the search method to return the desired mapping.